kvnify/kevinhendry.io/source/about.html.markdown

 layout: layouts/layout_all_standard_width
 ---

-I am a Canadian software develope living London Ontario.
+I am a Canadian software engineer living & working London Ontario.
 I've spent most of my career building big things in small boxes.
 I've used an eclectic mix of languages along the way.
 I'm currently aspiring to build a stable of side projects while working full time and raising a family.

 If you'd like to get in touch, [Twitter](https://twitter.com/kevinhendry) is a great way to reach me.